are you in?

 Teachable is a top online course platform allowing you to create, manage, and sell your own online courses.

 Why Use Teachable?

 There are a lot of learning management systems (LMS) and online course platforms available on the market.
 If you want fewer tech headaches and would rather spend more of your time marketing and creating your courses, then Teachable is the way to go.

 I can’t tell you everything will be a walk in the park, even with an easy to use a tool like Teachable.

 You will still have to piece a few things together such as integrating your email marketing automation tool with your Teachable account.

 In addition, you’ll have to figure out the Teachable course and site builder.
 But even that’s easier than a lot of site builders and it definitely cuts down on the tech.
 There’s no way to get around some tech with an online course, but with Teachable you can get it down to a bare minimum.

 The nice thing is, once you have your course set-up, you will not have to do any more tech or maintenance.
-Teachable should do the rest.
+Teachable does the rest.
 This is a stark contrast to using WordPress LMS plugins or membership site plugins and the ongoing maintenance involved with those platforms.